 The user's email address, if applicable

 The latest time that you have logged into the service or website.

 This is recorded so that I can see when a user was last active.
 If a user has not been active for several months, they will no longer receive mass emails.

 This is so that users who have clearly stopped using Clipboard Everywhere will not receive unwanted emails.
-This is stored in my own database.

 The timestamp of each clipboard item that is synced to the server, and whether it is text or an image.